polkadot-fellows/Evaluations/argument/polkadotdom/0006-rank2-promotion.md

 ## Argument

 Hello all, my name is Dom (alias polkadotdom).
-My tenure as a rank 1 member approaches 1 year, and my cumulative tenure is now 2+.
-Over that time I have designed, implemented, and launched important protocol changes, helped review the designs and changes of others, and promolgated/elucidated Polkadot as a whole through presentations and general presence.
+My tenure as a rank 1 member now exceeds 1 year, and my cumulative tenure is now 2+.
+Over that time I have designed, implemented, and launched important protocol changes, helped review the designs and changes of others, and promulgated/elucidated Polkadot as a whole through presentations and general presence.
 I delineate below my contributions thus far and humbly argue for promotion to rank 2.
 Thank you.

 ### RFC 150, AHM, Hard Pressure Issuance, & DAP

 I'll begin with the work I consider most important, each piece touching a core part of the protocol.

-**RFC 150 - Voting While Delegating.** It had long been requested that a user be able to vote simultaneous to their delegating.
+**RFC 150 - Voting While Delegating.** It had long been requested that a user be able to vote simultaneously while delegating.
 I proposed [RFC-150](https://github.com/polkadot-fellows/RFCs/pull/150), refined it through several rounds of fellow feedback, and saw it accepted in December of 2025.
 The [implementation](https://github.com/paritytech/polkadot-sdk/pull/9026) is complete and under review.
 I chose this work because I believe it allows our governance system to more accurately approximate ground truth voter preferences - by increasing delegation, and therefore turnout, everyone is better represented when decisions are made.

 **AHM.** As the ecosystem approached the Asset Hub Migration, the Parity team needed state tests for each pallet migrating from relay to AH, functioning as a secondary assurance that all data was moving smoothly through XCM.
 I constructed these for [pallet-bounties](https://github.com/polkadot-fellows/runtimes/pull/669), [pallet-referenda](https://github.com/polkadot-fellows/runtimes/pull/672), [pallet-scheduler](https://github.com/polkadot-fellows/runtimes/pull/680), and [pallet-staking/staking-async](https://github.com/polkadot-fellows/runtimes/pull/727), a few complicated by cross-pallet state dependencies.
 Given the immutable and difficult-to-amend nature of a finalized blockchain, this struck me very much as a 'measure twice, cut once' situation.
 I am happy to report the state piping of these pallets went smoothly.